samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 `any` is too flexible.
 As the name suggests, it can encompass the type of every possible value in TypeScript.
 What's not so ideal of this premise is that `any` doesn't require us to do any kind of checking before we make use of the properties of its value.

-In the following code, `itemLocation` is defined as having type `any` and it's assigned the value of `10`, but we use it unsafely:
+In the following code, `itemLocation` is defined as having type `any` and it's assigned the value of `10`, but we use it unsafely.
+Replace the content of `index.ts` with this:

 ```typescript
 let itemLocation: any = 10;